Promoting positive behaviour

 A safe and caring school works well at four levels:

 - the whole-school – where school values, policies, and practices are clearly defined and communicated to everyone

-- the classroom – that supports good social, emotional, and life skills
+- the classroom – that supports social, emotional, and life skills

-- the individual child – who receives support when they are considered at high risk
+- the individual child – who receives support when it’s needed

 - parents, families, whānau, and the wider community – who are well connected with, and involved in, the school.

 Ko te oranga taiao, he oranga tangata – environmental health is personal health.